oar-team/batsim/docs/howto-test.rst

 #.
 Generate an HTML report.
 #.
 Put results in the `nix store` — accessible from a ``result`` symbolic link.

-Results and logs should be convenient to explore from the html report.
+Results and logs should be convenient to explore from the HTML report.
 In other words: ``firefox ./result/pytest_report.html``.

 Alternatively, you can enter a `nix-shell` where all the dependencies are available and call pytest_ manually from there.